Node-Fi/Documentation/docs/sdk/intro.md

 :::warning Warning

-This documentation refers to a state of our SDK which is still in beta.
+This documentation refers to a state of our SDK which is currently in **_alpha_**.
 Documentation and sdk functions are subject to change pending developer feedback.

 :::